Getting Started - By Students, For Students: Home

 Please bring (or have access to on a computer) your assignment sheet and any materials or work you have already done on your project.
-(Note: We are happy to help no matter what stage you are in, even if you have not yet started the assignment!)
+(Note: We are happy to help no matter what stage of the assignment you are in, even if you have not yet started the assignment!)

 You will be asked to check in for your consultation on the computer, using your Blackboard username and password.

 Next, you will be introduced to your consultant.